SPUR-TECH/uriskitchen/README.md

 Urai,s Thai Kitchen is a thai food delivery service for the hungry folk that like Thai food and of course an easy to use eye catching website to obtain such joys.
 In this site the user can create an account so the next order will be easier with a simple login.
-It's also part of the Code Institute Fullstack Diploma Course and in this particular project using an Agile methodology I demonstrate the use of a database in two ways.
+It's also part of the Code Institute Fullstack Diploma Course and in this particular project using an Agile methodology I demonstrate the use of a database.
 Adding the menus via the admin section and summoning them back to the allocated pages with javascript.
-Saving the order in local storage and retrieving the order back to show my understanding of database usage.
+Saving the order in local storage and retrieving the order back and saving comments to the allocated meals or desserts to show my understanding of database usage.

 I've given the user the ability to C.R.U.D.
-Create an order, Read back they,re order, Update it at any point until final purchase and of course Delete any items from that order until final purchase.
+Create an order, Read back they,re order, Update it at any point until final purchase and of course Delete any items from that order until final purchase and leave a comment that can also be updated or deleted.

-I've also added special role based authentication to a staff user to gain full access the admin section which again brings in the C.R.U.D.
+I've also added special role based authentication to a staff user to gain full access the admin section which again brings in the C.R.U.D. functionality to life.

 - [Back to the top](#urais-thai-kitchen)